 Permissions Management currently doesn't support hybrid environments.

-What types of identities are supported by Permissions Management?
+What types of identities does Permissions Management support?

 Permissions Management supports user identities (for example, employees, customers, external partners) and workload identities (for example, virtual machines, containers, web apps, serverless functions).

 Is Permissions Management available in Government Cloud?

 No, Permissions Management is currently not available in Government clouds.